dobriban/Principles-of-AI-LLMs/README.md

 # Principles of AI: LLMs (UPenn, Stat 9910, Spring 2025)

-This course provides an in-depth exploration of Large Language Models (LLMs), from their fundamental principles to cutting-edge research directions.
+This course explores of Large Language Models (LLMs), from their fundamental principles to cutting-edge research directions.
 We aim to discuss the design and future of AI systems through lecture content and student-led presentations.

-The course is structured around critical topics such as transformer architecture, empirical behaviors, training paradigms, and safety considerations.
+The course is structured around topics such as transformer architectures, empirical behaviors, training paradigms, and safety considerations.
 Students will also explore emerging challenges and the broader implications of AI technologies.

 ## Course Topics and Goals
 - Introduce fundamental concepts in AI and LLMs.